tomasflorian/ReversibleFunctionGraph/README.md

 - **G7 — convergence is never engineered.** Things fuse because their strings are equal, never because code decided they are related.
 No keys, no schema, no matching rules — and two things failing to converge is equally correct.
-- **G8 — reversibility is absolute.** Every recorded computation can be walked backwards.
-Nothing may be built that produces a result you cannot get back from.
-This is the purpose, not a feature.
+- **G8 — reversibility is the point.** Every recorded computation can be walked backwards, and nothing is worth building here that produces a result you cannot get back from.
+This one is closest to load-bearing: give it up and the project is a different project.
 - **G9 — record without judgment; select at read time.** Every path is qualified by the applications it crosses, so a meaningless path (`paris → length(paris) → 5 → suite #5`) is *identifiable* rather than absent.
-Nothing may be dropped, merged away, or refused at write time for looking like noise.
-That is a query's decision, and a query can only make it if the write kept it.
+So nothing gets dropped, merged away, or refused at write time for looking like noise — a query can make that call later, but only if the write kept it.

 ### Calling